DarkRiftNetworking/DarkRift.Documentation/getting_started/9_omnomnomnom.md

 For this I’m deliberately going to leave out simple code snippets since you should now have a good enough understanding to be able to add the easy bits yourself.
 If you’re struggling, go back and look through the previous chapters and the code you’ve already written and, if all else fails, look it up in the complete project.

-Add a new C# file to our server plugin called `AgarFoodManager` and make the class a DarkRift plugin (first challenge!).
+Add a new C# file to our server plugin called `AgarFoodManager` and make the class a %DarkRift plugin (first challenge!).
 Make sure you set `ThreadSafe` to **false** so you don’t have problems later!

 Add a `HashSet` field called food that contains `FoodItem` objects and initialise it empty.
 Add the following definition of `FoodItem` to a new file:
 ```csharp